 Right, it’s not stressful.
 It’s not detail oriented.
 It’s not.

 Technology evolves over time.
 And, you know, obviously, you know, we’re about as high tech as you get so, we evolve our tech over time.
-And it really, really makes it more efficient.
-And with the efficiencies come cost savings, right.
+It really, really makes it more efficient, and with the efficiencies come cost savings, right.
 And with those efficiencies also comes stress savings.

 You know, now you don’t have to really worry about all those emails and domain renewals and hosting renewals and SSL renewals and all that stuff.
 You know, we have systems to help us with that.
 Anyway.